 Green Your Ride

 Electric vehicles (EVs) are growing in popularity as automakers commit to their production and consumers seek greener options.
 A typical internal combustion engine burns 500+ gallons of gasoline and emits 5 tons of carbon dioxide every year!
 Electricity is a cleaner and cheaper energy source than oil and EVs produce virtually no harmful tailpipe emissions.
 Plus, a $7500 federal tax credit makes EV purchase affordable!
 According to the Southern Alliance of Clean Energy, a household can save $1590 per year in operating costs by switching to an EV, and widespread adoption can reduce greenhouse gas emissions 80% by 2050.

 Boynton Beach is committed to expanding EV infrastructure.
-Currently, “Level 2” EV charging stations and is working to install more in the near future.
+The City currently has three “Level 2” EV charging stations and is working to install more in the near future.
 Public charging stations are located at the following City facilities: